 There are many aspects of obsolescence that need to be considered within a management plan.
 Whether you have a 'mid-life' product with legacy firmware and minimal configuration or you can no-longer find spare hardware on eBay the outcome is the same - your infrastructure is at increasing risk.
 With Operational 'OT' Technology systems, implemented in the 1990s or noughties, still operational, the networks and control systems that enable and operate them were of an an era where the threats of the time were either environmental or related to the speed of network recovery on path failure.
 In recent times, the threat landscape has changed beyond recognition.
 Whilst the longer term view may be replacement, some short term adjustments can mitigate many of the new generation of 'cyber related' risks.

 An OT network implemented, even a decade of more ago, to last the life time of the overarching process may have a number of key security features available for configuration, they were just never configured.
 A review and assessment of configuration combined with an appropriate protective monitoring strategy could extend the useful life of generally reliable 'Industrial Ethernet' hardware considerably.

 Software & Firmware

 Software and more specifically software vulnerability can be a major threat to OT networks and the systems that use them.
-Challenges relating to Windows XP are well documented, less obvious embedded operating systems that deliver the functionality of managed network devices should not be overlooked.
+Challenges relating to Windows XP are well documented.
+Less obvious embedded operating systems that deliver the functionality of managed network devices should not be overlooked.
 An effective network maintenance regime should ensure updates are performed at least annually.

-Sometime it is necessity that drives change.
+Sometimes it is necessity that drives change.
 IT4A have seen cases where upgrade is deemed necessary only when second user spares can no longer be sourced on eBay!
 These environments tend to have limited expertise in network related matters and adopt the 'if its not broken don't fix it' policy out of necessity rather than a relaxed risk appetite.